Skip to main content

 Add an SES User

-Click your name in the top right corner of the AWS console, and then click on My Security Credentials in the menu bar to access the Identity and Access Management (IAM) dashboard.
-Go to Users > Add Users and give a name for the user.
-Choose Programmatic Access for the Access Type section and move to the Permissions section.
+Click your name in the top right corner of the AWS console, and then click on Security Credentials in the menu bar to access the Identity and Access Management (IAM) dashboard.
+In the sidebar, go to Access management > Users and click the Create User button to add a new SES users for sending emails.

 Generate SES Credentials